Online Covariance Matrix Estimation in Stochastic Gradient Descent: Introduction

-In recent years, extremely large datasets and streaming data arise frequently.
-Classic deterministic optimization methods which require to store all the data are not appealing due to the expensive memory cost and computational inefficiency.
-To resolve these issues, one can apply Robbins-Monro algorithm \citep{robbins1951stochastic, kiefer1952stochastic}, also known as Stochastic Gradient Decent (SGD), especially for online learning \citep{bottou1998online, mairal2010online, hoffman2010online}.
-Set $x_{0}$ as the initial point, the $i$-th iteration through SGD algorithm takes the following form
+In recent years, huge data sets and streaming data arise frequently.
+Classic deterministic optimization methods that require storing all the data are not appealing due to expensive memory cost and computational inefficiency.
+To resolve these issues, one can apply the Robbins-Monro algorithm \citep{robbins1951stochastic, kiefer1952stochastic}, also known as Stochastic Gradient Descent (SGD), especially for online learning \citep{bottou1998online, mairal2010online, hoffman2010online}.
+Setting $x_{0}$ as the initial point, the $i$-th iteration of the SGD algorithm takes the following form

-where $\{\xi_{i}\}_{i\ge 1}$ is a sequence of i.i.d sample from the distribution $\Pi$, $\nabla{f}$ is the gradient of $f(x, \xi)$ with respect to the first argument $x$, and $\eta_{i}$ is the step size at the $i$-th step.
-This recursive adaptive algorithm performs one update at a time and does not need to remember examples in previous iterations.
-It is therefore computationally efficient, memory friendly, and able to process data on the fly.
+where $\{\xi_{i}\}_{i\ge 1}$ is a sequence of \emph{i.i.d} sample from the distribution $\Pi$, $\nabla{f}$ is the gradient of $f(x, \xi)$ with respect to the first argument $x$, and $\eta_{i}$ is the step size at the $i$-th step.
+This recursive adaptive algorithm performs one update at a time and does not need to remember outcomes in previous iterations.
+Therefore, it is computationally efficient, memory friendly, and able to process data on the fly.

-Despite these advantages, SGD performs frequent updates with a high variability and the outcomes can fluctuate heavily.
-A crucial problem is to understand the variability and randomness of the solutions.
-In this paper, we address the uncertainty quantification problem in \emph{online setting} where data can arrive in a stream or sequentially.
-We propose a fully online approach to estimate the covariance matrix of SGD-based estimate.
-The efficient algorithm is recursive and can perform immediate update as new data coming in, which follows the spirit of SGD.
-The computational and memory complexity at update step is $O(d^2)$, which does not depend on the sample size.
-With the estimated covariance matrix, we can conduct statistical inference and construct confidence intervals for model parameters in a fully online fashion.
+Despite these advantages, SGD performs frequent updates with high variability, and the outcomes can fluctuate heavily.
+The crucial problem is to understand the variability and randomness of the solutions.
+In this paper, we address the uncertainty quantification problem in the \emph{online setting} where data can arrive sequentially.
+In particular, we propose a fully online approach to estimate the covariance matrix of SGD-based estimates only using the iterates from SGD.
+The efficient algorithm we propose is recursive.
+It performs an immediate update of the covariance estimate as new data arrives, which follows the spirit of SGD.
+We can then conduct statistical inference with the estimated covariance matrix and construct confidence intervals for model parameters in a fully online fashion.